rigelrozanski/dotfiles/README.md

 ### License

-RigeVIM is released under the Apache 2.0 license.
+quickstart-vim-go is released under the Apache 2.0 license.